The Charles Goodnight Collection by Lee Cable

 This exhibition is made possible through the generosity of

-A portion of the Charles Goodnight Collection is on exhibit at The Pearl Fincher Museum of Fine Arts
+A portion of the Charles Goodnight Collection is on exhibit at The Heritage Society

 If you’re interested in receiving the entire collection of paintings, sketches, and artifacts, or a smaller curated set of art for your school or museum, please contact Kate Gray at firstname.lastname@example.org or by calling (409) 632-2274

-The Bryan Museum along with the Susan K. Black Foundation and the Pearl Fincher Museum of Fine Arts is pleased to offer you this curriculum in conjunction with a selection of hands-on artifacts and paintings by Lee Cable illustrating the life of famed Texas cattleman, Charles Goodnight.
+The Bryan Museum along with the Susan K. Black Foundation is pleased to offer you this curriculum in conjunction with a selection of hands-on artifacts and paintings by Lee Cable illustrating the life of famed Texas cattleman, Charles Goodnight.
 The Bryan Museum’s mission is to bring the history of Texas and the American West to life through its history and literacy programs.
 Below find pre, during, and post visit resources to help you spark your students’ curiosity and to guide your students through the exhibit.

 Teachers, click here for access to: